Ravimgr/Ravimgr/README.md

 - 👋 Hi, I’m @Ravimgr
 - 👀 I’m interested in technology, life, and everything
 - 🌱 I’m currently learning Python(Django)
-- 💞️ I’m looking to collaborate on (searching)
+- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me meroravi0@gmail.com

 <!---